They're fancy, shiny, and packed with great tech - and of course, they’re brand new. You can’t possibly lease a used car, right?

-- Cheaper per month: Your monthly payment is going to be cheaper because an older car depreciates far less than a newer one - an older Toyota won’t depreciate as much as brand new Volvo SUV.
+- Cheaper per month: This is perfect if your car lease negotiation techniques didn't work or your car lease guarantor application was rejected.
+Your monthly payment is going to be cheaper because an older car depreciates far less than a newer one - an older Toyota won’t depreciate as much as brand new Volvo SUV.
 However, with more maintenance required with an older car, this might balance out over time!

-- Insurance: As the car isn’t worth as much as a new car, your insurance might be cheaper as it won’t cost the insurance company much to replace in the event of a write-off.
+- Insurance: As the car isn’t worth as much as a new car, your insurance might be cheaper as it won’t cost the insurance company much to replace in the event that your lease car is written-off.

 Should I just lease a new car instead?

 In our ever so slightly biased opinion, yes.
 But hear us out, we bet you’ll agree that a new car is:

 - Less hassle: Take out a lease on a new car with a contract of 3 years or less and all you need to do is get the car serviced, keep it clean, and don’t crash it!
 No MOT required.
 You can sign up for a lease car maintenance package with your leasing company/finance company and have peace of mind for the duration of your contract.

 - Under warranty: Most manufacturers offer a 3-7 year warranty on your lease car.
 If you rent an older car, it’ll likely be out of warranty by the time your contract ends.

 - Safer: In-car safety features improve every year.
 By leasing a new car, you can make sure that you have the most up to date safety features to keep you and your family safe while driving.

 - More fun: Cars tend to get more fun to drive and feature better tech than their older counterparts.